-Identify other potential problem single use plastics and offer recommendations to the government to carry forward in the plan to phaseout single use plastic by 2023 mentioned in their Strategic Action Plan.
+Identify other potential problem single use plastics and offer recommendations to consider in the governments' plan to phaseout single use plastic by 2023, which is mentioned in the Strategic Action Plan 2019-2023.

 3. SINGLE USE PLASTIC BAGS

 3.1 Core Issues with single use plastic bags locally